HannahDilley/Stone-Signs-Portal-Analysis/README.md

 	Secondary: Land Registry* Price Paid Data (PPD) for England and Wales in 2020 and 2021.
   *Contains HM Land Registry data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0.

-	Supporting: Geojson of Local Authority Districts for Sussex and surrounding area.
+	Supporting: GeoJSON of Local Authority Districts for Sussex and surrounding area.

-	Supporting: Geojson of UK Postcodes.
+	Supporting: GeoJSON of UK Postcodes.